 Many people struggle with debt and have no clear path toward financial freedom.
 You work long hours and try to make wise decisions, but somehow, your debt never goes down.
 How can you get out of debt so you can begin to do the things you want and need to do?

 This is a very common question many people ask.
-The key is to access a trusted professional who can advise and help you through the often confusing legal process.
+There are solutions to debt problems, and the sooner you seek assistance, the more varied those solutions will be.
+A Licensed Insolvency Trustee (LIT) is the best educated and most experienced professional in this field and can advise and help you through the often confusing process.

-Luckily, you do not have to do it alone.
-A Licensed Insolvency Trustee (LIT) will meet with you for free and provide you with the clear, specific steps you need to take to get out of debt and get your life back on track.
+A consultation with an LIT will cost you nothing and will give you clear, specific steps you need to take to get out of debt and get your life back on track.

 - Tax debts

-- Credit cards
+- Credit cards and

-- Collection accounts
+- Collection accounts.

 If you are struggling to make payments and getting nowhere, one of our LITs can help you.